Transient performance of MPC for tracking without terminal constraints: Transient performance estimate

 \begin{theorem} Suppose Assumptions~\ref{asm:offset_cost_indication}\,--\,\ref{asm:scaling} hold.
 Then, for any $\tilde{\eta}\geq\gamma\sigma$ and $\tilde{N}>N_{\tilde{\eta}}$, there exist $\hat{\eta}$ and $\delta\in\mathcal{L}$, such that for all $\eta\geq\hat{\eta}$, $N>N_\eta$, $x\in\mathcal{X}_{\tilde{N},\tilde{\eta}}$ and $K\in\mathbb{N}_0$ with $\kappa=c_\mathrm{s}\vert x\vert_{x_\mathrm{d}}\gamma_\mathrm{s}^K$ and $c_\mathrm{s}$, $\gamma_\mathrm{s}$ from Proposition~\ref{prop:exponential_stability_standard_mpc}. \end{theorem} \begin{proof} With \eqref{eq:decrease_H} and Assumption~\ref{asm:stage_cost_difference_bound_with_linear_term} follows\\ $J_K^\mathrm{d}(x, \mu_{N,\eta})= \sum_{k=0}^{K-1}\ell(x_{\mu_{N,\eta}}(k), \mu_{N,\eta}(x_{\mu_{N,\eta}}(k)), r_\mathrm{d})\\ \stackrel{\mathclap{\eqref{eq:stage_cost_difference_bound_with_linear_term}}}{\leq} \sum_{k=0}^{K-1}\ell(x_{\mu_{N,\eta}}(k), \mu_{N,\eta}(x_{\mu_{N,\eta}}(k)), r_{N,\eta}^*(x_{\mu_{N,\eta}}(k)))+\\ \sum_{k=0}^{K-1}(c_5^\ell\left\vert r_{N,\eta}^*(x_{\mu_{N,\eta}}(k))\right\vert_{r_\mathrm{d}}^2+c_6^\ell\left\vert r_{N,\eta}^*(x_{\mu_{N,\eta}}(k))\right\vert_{r_\mathrm{d}}) \stackrel{\mathclap{\eqref{eq:decrease_H}}}{\leq}\\ \frac{1}{\alpha_N}H_{N,\eta}^*(x)-\frac{1}{\alpha_N}H_{N,\eta}^*(x_{\mu_{N,\eta}}(K))+\sum_{k=0}^{K-1}(c_5^\ell\left\vert r_{N,\eta}^*(x_{\mu_{N,\eta}}(k))\right\vert_{r_\mathrm{d}}^2+c_6^\ell\left\vert r_{N,\eta}^*(x_{\mu_{N,\eta}}(k))\right\vert_{r_\mathrm{d}})$ for $x_{\mu_{N,\eta}}(k)=x_{\mu_{N,\eta}}(k, x)$, and using Lemma~\ref{lem:comparison_value_functions} and Proposition~\ref{prop:performance_bound_standard_mpc} results in~\eqref{eq:transient_performance_bound} when neglecting the second term due to $\alpha_N>0$ and $H_{N,\eta}^*(x_{\mu_{N,\eta}}(K))>0$.
 Finally, we show that the error term $\delta$, carried over from Proposition~\ref{prop:performance_bound_standard_mpc}, is independent of $N$.
 In the second case of Proposition~\ref{prop:performance_bound_standard_mpc}'s proof, we had $\delta(K)=\gamma c_2^\ell c_\mathrm{s}^2\vert x\vert_{x_\mathrm{d}}^2\gamma_\mathrm{s}^{2K}$.
 Since here $\hat{\eta}$ and $x\in\mathcal{X}_{\tilde{N},\tilde{\eta}}$ are independent of $N$, $c_\mathrm{s}$ is fixed.
 Moreover, taking $\gamma_\mathrm{s}'=\sup_{N>N_\eta} \gamma_\mathrm{s}<1$ gives $\delta(K)=\gamma c_2^\ell c_\mathrm{s}^2\vert x\vert_{x_\mathrm{d}}^2(\gamma_\mathrm{s}')^{2K}\in\mathcal{L}$ independent of $N$. \end{proof}

 The first part of the transient performance bound~\eqref{eq:transient_performance_bound} containing $\alpha_N$ and $\delta(K)$ is carried over from Proposition~\ref{prop:performance_bound_standard_mpc}.
 The additional terms describe how close the artificial reference is chosen to the desired one, which depends mainly on $\mathbb{S}$ and the cost.
 Reducing these terms may not immediately result in an improved closed-loop performance, since \eqref{eq:transient_performance_bound} is an upper bound.
+A small prediction horizon $N$ requires an evolution of the system close to the steady state manifold.
 Note that a change in $\eta$ imposes a different lower bound on $N$, and quantitatively influences \eqref{eq:transient_performance_bound}, e.g. by affecting $\alpha_N$.
 Another significant influencing factor is $N$ itself.
 We illustrate these complex dependencies in Section~\ref{sec:example}.